TroyRobinson/Canvas-Editor/README.md

 - **Close Button**: X button in tab header to close panel and show toggle button
 - **Resizable Panel**: Drag border to resize, width persisted in localStorage
 - **State Management**: Panel stays open/closed until user changes it
+- **Tab Persistence**: Respects user-chosen tabs, only auto-switches when no explicit choice made
-- **Key relationships**: Coordinates with code-editor.js and other tab modules
+- **Key relationships**: Coordinates with code-editor.js and chat-history-tab.js

 #### `js/code-editor.js`
 **Purpose**: Code editing tab within the right pane with bi-directional editing for HTML and CSS